jneaimi/m-yallow-frontend-new/docs/refactoring-examples/providers-list-tanstack-refactoring.md

 1. Always check API endpoint authentication requirements when migrating to client-side fetching.
 2. Implement robust error handling at multiple levels (API, hooks, components).
 3. Handle NULL values properly to prevent cascading errors.
+4. Ensure type safety by using proper interfaces that match the actual data shapes.
-4. Use try-catch in server components to prevent page crashes.
+5. Use try-catch in server components to prevent page crashes.
-5. Leverage TanStack Query features like `keepPreviousData` for a better user experience.
+6. Leverage TanStack Query features like `keepPreviousData` for a better user experience.